platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 ### Configure OPcache

-OPcache needs to be tuned before production usage and can be configured [the same way as PHP](../php/_index.md#customize-the-php-settings).
+OPcache needs to be tuned before production usage and can be configured [the same way as PHP](../php/_index.md#customize-php-settings).

 {{< note >}}
-Let the application run for a while before tuning OPcache since the preload script may change some of the configuration.
+Let the app run for a while before tuning OPcache since the preload script may change some of the configuration.
 {{< /note >}}